A staple in any homestead kitchen is a basic sandwich bread recipe.

 I felt down-right foolish.
 My husband took me out to a very fancy dinner for our anniversary one year, and when the owner came out to say hello I complimented him on the bread they served.
 He went on and on about how easy the recipe is, and how anyone could do it.
 I went home that night and tried, but it turned out HORRIBLY.
 Clearly I was missing something important that everyone else seemed to know!

 Then, I found the perfect recipe!
 It was light, fluffy, froze well, and was so delicious we ate it up within days.
 A few days passed and I lost the recipe!
-I was so hesitant to try again after that failure, however I’ve succeeded in finding another fantastic recipe!
+I was so hesitant to try again after that failure, however after months of searching I found it again!!
+Bless the internet-gods!

-This one is foolproof!
-It makes two loafs, and I accidentally let one loaf raise all night.
+This recipes makes two loafs, and I accidentally let one loaf raise all night.
 (I signed up for an Ancestry.com account and got very sidetracked.)
 But once I baked it the next morning it was still delicious!

 Now I bake two loaves every Sunday.
 The smell of freshly cooked bread is heavenly, the bread itself gives me a sense of pride, and I know exactly what ingredients went into it!
 Can’t beat that!